highamm/datascience234/docs/04-tidyr.md

 Exercises marked with an \* indicate that the exercise has a solution at the end of the chapter at \@ref(solutions-4).

-The `under5mortality.csv` file contains data on mortality for people under the age of 5 in countires around the world (mortality in deaths per 1000 people).
+The `under5mortality.csv` file contains data on mortality for people under the age of 5 in countries around the world (mortality in deaths per 1000 people).
 The data come from <https://www.gapminder.org/data/>.
 The data set is __extremely__ wide in its current form, having a column for each year in the data set.
 Read in the data set with

 ```r